ty-elastic/k8s-otel-finance/instruqt/o11y--course--field--otel-200-fraud--main/03-build-model/assignment.md

 timelimit: 0
 enhanced_loading: null
 ---
+We now have a set of labeled transactions which we can use to train our classification model.

 Model training
 ===

-We will now train a classification model on the training data you just generated.
+Remember how your data science team needed months to build a classification model?
+Let's see how quickly we can do it in Elasticsearch!

-1. In Elastic, select `Create data frame analytics job`
+1. Select `Create data frame analytics job`
-3. Set the `source data view` to `traces-trader`
+2. Set the `source data view` to `traces-trader`

 ## 1. Configuration
 Under `1.
 Configuration`, set the following:
 1. Select `Classification` as the job type
-2. We want to train our model on the training data we just generated, so set `Query` to
+2. We want to train our model on the training data we just generated, so set the `Query` to
   ```
   attributes.com.example.data_source : "training"
   ```